 Part of my birth plan was to stay home and labor comfortably, without intervention, for as long as possible.
 After feeling like I did what I could on my own, 1cm was defeating.

-We kept chugging along.
+We went home.
 I took a hot bath.
 I took walks around my block at 2am.
 But guys, don’t worry, my husband got to nap.

 At 4am I decided it was time to go back to the hospital.
 Again.
 For the third time.